 This XML merged schema file is downloaded and used by tools.
 Downstream tools see a single schema and can process it with no special handling.
-The following example shows the XML header for merged TESTLIB library version 2.0.0.
+The following example shows the XML header for merged SCORE library version 1.1.0.

-XML header for TESTLIB library 2.0.0 partnered with 8.2.0 (merged).
+XML header for SCORE library 1.1.0 partnered with 8.2.0 (merged).

 '''

 <?xml version="1.0" ?>

-<HED library="testlib" version="2.0.0" withStandard="8.2.0">
+<HED library="score" version="1.1.0" withStandard="8.2.0">

 '''

-The canonical filename for this .xml file is HED_testlib_2.0.0.xml.
-This file is always stored in the libraries hedxml directory in the hed-schemas GitHub repository.
-For the above example, the directory is library_schemas/testlib/hedxml.
+The canonical filename for this .xml file is HED_score_1.1.0.xml.
+This file is always stored in the hedxml directory for the respective library schema in the hed-schemas GitHub repository.